FlorinTf/FlorinTf/README.md

 I am a self-taught developer from Romania.
 Since I discovered coding, I decided that is what I want to do every day, so I am doing a professional reconversion.

--  :eyes: Enthusiastic junior web developer
+-  :eyes: Enthusiastic Junior Developer looking jor a job
 - 🌱 I’m currently learning Python
 - 🤝 How to reach me: florin.tirlogeanu@yahoo.com